AlanHorowitz/open-ended-capstone/README.md

 ### Phased Rollout
     1. Data Generator and Customer Dimension
     2. Other Dimensions and Facts
-    3. Operation Systems and Ingestions (synchronous)
+    3. Operation Systems and Ingestions (synchronous one container)
+    4. Synchronous separate containers
     4. Cloud Deployment
     5. Asynchronous Orchestration